-The tomb is one of the most well-known monuments in Haryana and is well-worth to visit by visitors.
-It is constructed in the shape from a rectangle block the tomb sits upon an elevated platform.
+The tomb is one of the most well-known monuments in Haryana and is well worth visiting by visitors.
+It is constructed in the shape of a rectangle block the tomb sits upon an elevated platform.
 This structure is attained via a set of steps constructed using bricks made of lakhori.
-This tomb stands as a memorial to the war that was, in the past, fought for centuries.
+This tomb stands as a memorial to the war that was fought for centuries in the past.
 The stunning simplicity of the area is accentuated by the appearance of embellished arches and carved pillars.

 The vibrant colours give an important meaning to the architectural layout of Ibrahim Lodhi’s grave.
 The stones that form the basis of their beautiful location come in various colours, such as white, grey, red and so on.
 The British rulers restored this tomb to revive its glory of old.